kjolley/BIGSdb_documentation/dbase_setup.rst

   * Force the use of a specific set when accessing database via this XML
     configuration: Value is the name of the set.

+* show_classification_schemes

+  * Show similar isolates determined by classification schemes (if defined) on a sequence query page.
+Set to either 'yes' or 'no', default 'yes'.

+* show_lincode_matches

+  * Show similar isolates determined by LIN code prefixes (if defined) on a sequence query page.
+Set to either 'yes' or 'no', default 'yes'.

 * start_codons

   * Semi-colon separated list of start codons to allow.
 Note that this list